FidoMeta (FMC) Price Hits $0.0127 on Top Exchanges

-FidoMeta (FMC) traded flat against the dollar during the 1 day period ending at 0:00 AM ET on May 30th.
-One FidoMeta token can currently be bought for $0.0127 or 0.00000074 BTC on popular cryptocurrency exchanges.
-FidoMeta has a market capitalization of $191.13 million and approximately $0.73 worth of FidoMeta was traded on exchanges in the last 24 hours.
-In the last week, FidoMeta has traded 0% higher against the dollar.
+FidoMeta (FMC) traded flat against the US dollar during the 1 day period ending at 23:00 PM ET on June 3rd.
+In the last week, FidoMeta has traded up 0% against the US dollar.
+FidoMeta has a total market cap of $191.13 million and $0.73 worth of FidoMeta was traded on exchanges in the last 24 hours.
+One FidoMeta token can currently be purchased for approximately $0.0127 or 0.00000074 BTC on exchanges.

 Here’s how related cryptocurrencies have performed in the last 24 hours: